Signature events return to the Gathering Place for 2021

-Gathering Place, recently named the nation’s best city park in a USA Today poll, announced its calendar of free signature events that are coming to the park in 2021.
+The Gathering Place, recently named the nation’s best city park in a USA Today poll, announced its calendar of free signature events at the park in 2021.

 From cultural celebrations and food festivals to educational programs and seasonal events, the 11 signature events will, according to a news release, provide a variety of dynamic, socially distant programming that is safe for the entire community.